How To’s of Advocacy

 4. Follow up.

 Arrange a site visit for your member of Congress

 Schedule a visit for members of Congress in areas or at programs which serve children and families.
-These visits show them just how important these programs are to people in their constituency and can make the difference in securing support for campaign priorities.
+These visits show them just how important these programs are to people in their constituency.
+These visits can make the difference in securing support for campaign priorities.

-1. Choose a site that can illustrate the issue/campaign on which you’re choosing to focus
+1. Choose a site that can illustrate the issue/campaign on which you’re focusing.

 3. Contact your legislator’s scheduler by letter with the request to accompany you to your site.

 4. Offer to provide background information on the target issue, on the site to be visited and the learning goals ofthe visit.